devkai4/Portfolio_Website/README.md

 # What is this project?
-This is a web app ti showcase Python project.
+This is a web app that showcase Python project.
-## Web developments